-Recipe employed over 13,500 people at its head offices in Toronto, Vancouver, Calgary and Montreal as well as at its corporate restaurants, call centers, and manufacturing facilities as at December 29, 2019.
-A significant portion were part-time hourly employees working at its corporate restaurants.
-There are 44 collective agreements covering employees at approximately 95 franchised Recipe branded restaurants and one call center.
-There are 4 corporate restaurants covered by a collective bargaining agreement.
+Recipe employed over 9,000 people at its head offices in Toronto, Vancouver, Calgary and Montreal as well as at its corporate restaurants, call centers, and manufacturing facilities as at December 27, 2020.
+There are 43 collective agreements covering employees at approximately 117 franchised Recipe branded restaurants, one call center, and 3 manufacturing facilities.
+There are 12 corporate restaurants covered by 2 collective bargaining agreements.
 Management believes that the Company has good relationships with its employees.